CatalinPlesu/DRICT/readme.md

 - authentification
 - AJAX requests which allow loading messages withot refreshing the page
 - stoped the form from refreshing the page
+- used bootstrap

 ---

 ### <p style="color:red">issues<p>

-- awful css
-- awful frontend
-- should refresh the page to see new messages
-- AJAX I think is to slow band uneficient because it make requests to the server every 0.1 seconds
+- AJAX I think is to slow band uneficient because it make requests to the server every 0.111 seconds
-- time is displaied as seconds

 ### <p style="color:orange">bug fixes<p>

 - no more messages that were sent from idk where
+  - this commit for sure

 ### for me to remember